 I wouldn’t say we “stumbled into” The Stumble Inn on the corner of East 76th Street, but had it been a Monday, we’d have stumbled out after pounding $1 drafts.
 It was a Saturday afternoon and we grabbed a wooden booth to sip our half-price Leffe Blonds.
 As some college kids walked in for the football game and mentioned “beer pong”, we decided it was time for our next bar.

-Southern Belle Erica suggested we follow them to Rathbone’s for $4 Coors Light.
+Southern Belle Erica suggested Rathbone’s for $4 Coors Light.
 At that point, I didn’t need anything with a higher alcohol content than water.
 “Great wings in an old comfortable bar,” she said.
 Once we crossed 88th street, I silently acknowledged that I had never been north of 86th street (unless I counted the Yankees games in the Bronx).
 Rathbone’s prides itself on being a “neighborhood favorite” for over 30 years.
 It seems they haven’t updated anything.
 In my boozy state, I enjoyed my Coors Light with my old and new friends.

 It was matter of time before I glazed over as a cashless, sleepy, thirsty and satisfied hot mess.
 Before I could propose we walk up my 5 flights of stairs to finish off the remains of my gooey brownies for free, my arms were linked and I was actually skipping to Reif’s Tavern, just off of Second Avenue on 92nd Street.